 The Robotics Institute at Carnegie Mellon University was established in 1979 to conduct basic and applied research in robotics technologies relevant to industrial and societal tasks.
 Seeking to combine the practical and the theoretical, the Robotics Institute has diversified its efforts and approaches to robotics science while retaining its original goal of realizing the potential of the robotics field.
-The facility includes approximately 100,000 square feet at the main Pittsburgh campus, another 100,000 square feet at the National Robotics Engineering Center in Lawrenceville and 7,000 square feet and 40 acres of testing fields at Robot City, the Field Robotics test site in Hazelwood.
+The facility includes approximately 100,000 square feet at the main Pittsburgh campus, another 100,000 square feet at the National Robotics Engineering Center in Lawrenceville and growing.

 We are proud of the open, friendly culture that has been the hallmark of the Robotics Institute since its inception.
 Faculty keep their office doors open to encourage informal meetings with students and colleagues.
 Graduate students organize frequent department-wide social activities, ranging from Friday afternoon get-togethers to white water rafting trips.
 And the department’s strong support for collaboration creates an ideal environment for world class robotics research.

 The Robotics Institute is an intellectually diverse, multi-disciplinary department.
-The Institute’s faculty and students come from a wide variety of backgrounds and represent many unique areas of expertise.
-This diversity stems from the multi-disciplinary nature of the robotics, which encompasses aspects of computer science, mechanical engineering, electrical engineering, psychology, and many other disciplines.
+Faculty and students come from a wide variety of backgrounds and represent many unique areas of expertise.
+This diversity stems from the multi-disciplinary nature of the field of robotics, which encompasses aspects of computer science, mechanical engineering, electrical engineering, psychology, and many other disciplines.

-- The Robotics Institute PhD program was the first, and presently one of just 3.
+- The Robotics Institute PhD program was the first, founded in 1989.